nuuuwan/lk_regions/README.md

 * Side Panel, displaying what regions are in what groups, and other group info
 * Automatically adjust zoom to reflect the selected region group
+* Region First Design
+  * Every region is rendered
+  * An index indicates which group it belongs to
+  * Updating the region changes the index

 ## Revision History